Think-and-Dev/gitbook-docs-test/docs/integration/redeemFreeStableTokenVendors.md

 It is the address of the vendor who will receive a [markup](vendors.md#markup) from the current transaction.

-Money on Chain is a dynamic system that allows you to redeem a maximum amount of free RDOCS and can be obtained by calling the `freeStableToken()` view of the **MocState** contract.
+Money On Chain is a dynamic system that allows you to redeem a maximum amount of free RDOCS and can be obtained by calling the `freeStableToken()` view of the **MocState** contract.

 The first part transforms the amount **stableTokenAmount** into an RIF amount, but 3 things can happen:

 - If the absolute maximum amount of allowed RDOCs is bigger than the user's balance in RDOCs, then the user's total balance will be used to transform it to RIF.

 ```
-stableTokenAmountToRedeem = Math.min(mocState.freeStableToken(), docToken.balanceOf(account));
+stableTokenAmountToRedeem = Math.min(mocState.freeStableToken(), stableToken.balanceOf(account));
 ```

 - If the previous amount is greater than the stableTokenAmount value, then stableTokenAmount will be used to transform it to RIF.